batman-hassaan/chatbot/README.md

-this is the chat bot which is simpke and easy
+this is the chat bot which is simple and easy